Advertiser disclosure

 • Students who are single parents – Increases by up to $6,500 (60%)

-There will be a greater eligibility for the maximum Federal Pell Grant:
+There is greater eligibility for the maximum Federal Pell Grant:

 • Single parent – Adjusted Gross Income (AGI) less than or equal to 225% of the poverty line